-The Mark Law Firm and its attorneys have over 15 years each of employment law experience, representing clients on technical aspects of the New Jersey Law Against Discrimination, including counseling, monitoring, litigating, mediation, and trial work.
+The Mark Law Firm and its team has over 15 years each of employment law experience, representing clients on technical aspects of the New Jersey Law Against Discrimination, including counseling, monitoring, litigating, mediation, and trial work.

 It is often said that the NJLAD is remedial social legislation whose overarching goal is to eradicate the cancer of discrimination.
 As such, the NJLAD was enacted to ensure that:

 “All persons shall have the opportunity to obtain employment, and to obtain all the accommodations, advantages, facilities, and privileges of any place of public accommodation, publicly assisted housing accommodation, and other real property without discrimination because of race, creed, color, national origin, ancestry, age, marital status, affectional or sexual orientation, familial status, disability, nationality, sex, gender identity or expression or source of lawful income used for rental or mortgage payments, subject only to conditions and limitations applicable alike to all persons.
 This opportunity is recognized as and declared to be a civil right.”
 (NJSA 10:5-4).